Charlie-Kramer/tausworthe/README.md

 *make_graphs(u,nbins)*.
 Given a series u and number of bins (for the histogram), this routine draws figures 1-5 in the paper.

 *do_tests(u,nbins)*.
-Given the series u and the number of bins for the uniformity chi-square test, this routine applies the battery of tests for uniformity and independence, returning a dictionary with the value of each statistic and its corresponding p-value
+Given the series u and the number of bins for the uniformity chi-square test, this routine applies the battery of tests for uniformity and independence (Lyung-Box, ARCH, and BDS correlation-integral based nonlinear dependence), returning a dictionary with the value of each statistic and its corresponding p-value

 The third cell performs the two-level tests; set the number of tests and desired length.
 It writes the results to a set of lists denoted [testname]_p and saves them to a csv file for later analysis.
 The fourth cell plots these results